oznogon/gattaibushido-public/rules/06_appendices.md

 **Round:** one of three stages of robot-on-monster action during Robo Rumbles
 **Rumble:** the full-on Final Form vs Big Giant Monster battle system
 **Scene:** the loose structure block of this game's story-telling; an event at a place at a time
+**Stat:** one of six numerical descriptors spread across three balanced Commitment pairs, forming the foundation of all core Pilot mechanics
 **Storm:** one of Coach's two primary scripted Threat actions against the Pilots (the more heinous one)
 **+Storm:** mechanical notation that an effect triggers one of Coach's Waves
 **Suit:** the category of pip on the playing cards (Spades, Hearts, Diamonds, and Clubs)